Complete Guide to Using void in C: From Basics to Advanced Techniques

 }

-This printMessage function displays “Hello, World!”.
-It’s defined with void because no return value is needed.
+This function printMessage displays the message “Hello, World!”.
+Since no return value is needed, it is defined as void.

 Example 2: Variable Initialization